SAP/generator-easy-ui5/CONTRIBUTING.md

 First, make sure that you pull the latest state of the GitHub repository and then proceed with the following steps:

-1. Update the changelog: `npm run changelog`
+1. Update the changelog: `npm run changelog`, commit and push the change with the commit-msg: `chore: update CHANGELOG.md`

 2. Update the version: `npm version patch|minor|major`